osmanrkhan/20x_BIO16/Documentations/Implemation.md

 # EddyCovariance (Bio 16 Laboratory) Web Application Implementation
 ### Quang Mnguyen and Pierre Desvallons, DIFUSE September 2020.

-## R Shiny flow
+## R Shiny structure
-This is a quick overview on the flow of data structure through r shiny.
+This is a quick overview on the structure of r shiny.
 This is meant to be introductory, please read the references for a clearer picture.

-1. R shiny has many types input/output functions that programmers can call depending on their need.
-Each input/output function takes a string id that shiny uses to reference to that input/output.
-Because of that, Shiny requires the ids to be unique.
-For more on input/output function(r shiny link to i/o functions).
-2. The ui function is responsible for creating the views for each input and output.
-Meanwhile, the inputs/outputs are passed in to the server as a named list, where the names are the ids used in the ui.
+- R shiny needs a ui and server function to work.
+The ui function is responsible for creating the views for each input (also called widgets) and output.
+The server app is responsible for building the output objects usually by using the widget values.[tutorials](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1) read through lesson 4.
-3. The id parameter is used to link the ui with its server.
-The id is also used to create a namespace for the module, so that the programmer doesn't have to worry about uniqueness of input/output ids between modules.
-For more information about that, please read shiny module(link).
+- Input and output IDs in Shiny apps share a global namespace, meaning, each ID must be unique across the entire app.
+However, when modularizing the application, shiny gives you the possibility to create a namespace for each module.
+In consequence, the programmer doesn't have to worry about uniqueness of input/output ids between modules.
+For more information about modules, please read [shiny module](https://shiny.rstudio.com/articles/modules.html).

 ## Raw Data section
 It is assumed that the programmer knows the names of each column in the datasets and is able to create a global named list for each of the column of the dataset.